 The following criteria will be used to assess nominations and select state and territory winners;

-• Must be a registered Primary or Secondary AFL School Ambassador or School Teacher.
+• Must be a registered Primary or Secondary AFL School Member or School Teacher.

 • Actively promotes Australian Rules Football both on and off field within the school community.